open2b/scriggo-site/site/scriggofile.md

 ### IMPORT &lt;package&gt; AS &lt;as&gt;

 As for `IMPORT <package>` but the path by which it can be imported is named `as`. `INCLUDING` and `EXCLUDING` can be used as for the other forms of `IMPORT` at the end of the instruction.
-Is not possible to use a path `as` that would conflict with a Go standard library package path, even if this latter is not imported in the Scriggofile.
+It is not possible to use a path `as` that would conflict with a Go standard library package path, even if this latter is not imported in the Scriggofile.

 {# TO BE IMPLEMENTED